 Diversity & inclusion officer training was held for the Group's officers with the objective of deepening the understanding of unconscious bias.
-In addition, a D&I evaluation factor was reflected in officers' evaluations in order to enhance the effectiveness of diversity at the management level.
+In addition, a D&I evaluation factor was reflected in officers' compensation and performance evaluations in order to enhance the effectiveness of diversity at the management level.